RimoAccelerator/KST48/README.md

 # Citation
-Any use of this code MUST cite this Github Page (https://github.com/RimoAccelerator/KST48/) and the first article using KST48.
+Any use of this code MUST cite this Github Page (https://github.com/RimoAccelerator/KST48/), and it is encouraged to cite the author's first article using KST48.
 The citation is listed as the following:

-1. Yumiao Ma.
-Formal Pericyclic-Coupled Electron Transfer: I. Stepwise Formal Diels-Alder Cycloaddition Enabled by Addition-Coupled Electron Transfer.
-ChemRxiv 2022.
-DOI: 10.26434/chemrxiv-2022-zt155.
+1. Y. Ma, A. A. Hussein, ChemistrySelect 2022, 7, e202202354.

 2. Yumiao Ma.
 KST48: A Powerful Tool for MECP locating. https://github.com/RimoAccelerator/KST48, accessed on xxxx.xx.xx